Coccothrinax argentata: Distribution and habitat

 Coccothrinax argentata is native to Florida in the southeastern United States, southeast Mexico, Colombia, and parts of the Caribbean, where it is found in the Bahamas, Cuba, Jamaica, the Cayman Islands, Hispaniola (in the Dominican Republic), the southwest Caribbean, including the Colombian Caribbean islands, the Honduran Bay Islands and the Turks and Caicos Islands.
 Its natural habitat is rocky, calcareous soil, including coastal scrubland and hammock communities.

-Populations on the Atlantic Coastal Ridge in Southern Florida are now recognized as Coccothrinax argentata garberi.
-This subspecies can be distinguished from Coccothrinax argentata argentata by shorter petioles and reduced stature.
+Populations on the Atlantic Coastal Ridge in Southern Florida are now recognized as Coccothrinax argentata subsp. garberi.
+This subspecies can be distinguished from Coccothrinax argentata subsp. argentata by shorter petioles and reduced stature.

 Bahia Honda State Park in the Florida Keys has one of the largest stands of silver palms in the United States.
 They can be found on a nature walk just off of Sandspur Beach.

 Ecology

-The endangered Key deer (Odocoileus virginianus clavium) are known to feed on the fruits of the silver palm.
+The endangered Key deer (Odocoileus virginianus clavium) are known to feed on the fruit of the silver palm.